 So I actually combined this trip with a trip farther north to meet up with my friends Catriona and Viv.
-We flew into Tromsø and then rented a car so we could spend two nights on Senja and two nights on Dyrøy.
+They flew into Tromsø and then we spent two nights on Senja and two nights on Dyrøy.
 You can see our Senja itinerary here and our Dyrøy itinerary here.

 Adding this onto your trip would increase your chances of seeing the Northern Lights, as more time in Norway means more chances of clear skies, plus you’d get to check off another Norway bucket list experience: husky sledding!
 And then depending on how you’re booking your flights, you could fly home directly from Tromsø.

 What to pack for Norway in winter

 And if you’re wondering what to pack for winter in Norway, you can find my full Norway winter packing guide here.